-Bruges, One Of My Favorite Travel Destinations
+Bruges, A Favorite Travel Destinations

 I've been fortunate to visit many countries over the years.
 Of all the cities I've travelled to I'd say that Paris is my favorite capital city while Bruges (i.e., Brugge) is my favorite smaller city or town.